Skip links

 The Results: From Unknown to Recognized in U.S. Search

 “Rankings are an output.
 Entity authority is the input.
 When you build real topical relationships through content that covers subjects the way experts actually cover them, rankings follow.
-This case showed us that geography is not the obstacle people think it is when the entity strategy is right.” — Emulent Marketing Strategy Team
+This case showed us that geography is not the obstacle people think it is when the entity strategy is right.” — Emulent Marketing Strategy Team.

 What This Means for Life Sciences Companies Entering the U.S. Market